This policy was last updated on 1 February 2022. For Terms and Conditions relating to Membership, visit this page.

 Complaints and disputes

-44. Should you have reason to complain, you should do so to the relevant duty manager during your visit.
-If the complaint relates to matters of booking or any other aspect prior to your visit, please telephone the Box Office on 0300 999 1000 to discuss the matter.
-You may also email boxoffice@operahollandpark.com.
+1. Should you have reason to complain, you should do so to the relevant duty manager during your visit.
+If the complaint relates to matters of booking or any other aspect prior to your visit, please email boxoffice@operahollandpark.com.

-45. In the event that you cannot resolve the matter, you may take the complaint further by writing to; Head of Marketing, Opera Holland Park, 37 Pembroke Road, London W8 6PW.
+2. In the event that you cannot resolve the matter, you may take the complaint further by writing to the Director of Audiences and Engagement, Opera Holland Park, 37 Pembroke Road, London W8 6PW.
 Email info@operahollandpark.com.
 We shall endeavour to answer all complaints within seven working days but answers may take up to 28 working days.

 If you have any complaints about our fundraising policies, please refer to this page.